Tailored Design of Audio-Visual Speech Recognition Models using Branchformers: Related Work

 \textbf{Cross-Modal Unified Encoders for AVSR.} Shi et al. \cite{shi2022learning} introduced AV-HuBERT, a self-supervised learning framework for AVSR capable of reaching state-of-the-art results on the LRS3-TED benchmark \cite{afouras2018lrs3}.
 The audio- and video-based cues are first processed by modality-independent frontends.
 These frontend features are then fused and fed into a shared backbone Transformer estimated with a frame-level masked cluster prediction task.
 Zhu et al. \cite{zhu2023vatlm} presented V{ AT}LM, an extension of the AV-HuBERT framework that not only integrates audio and visual cues, but it also incorporates the corresponding text transcription as an additional input to the unified cross-modal encoder backbone.
 Both architectures presented a base and large variant comprising around 105M and 330M, respectively.
 However, the substantial performance gap between the base and large models in both works reflects how the effectiveness of these architectures highly depends on the number of parameters that they comprise.
 Similar findings are found for the cross-lingual XLAVS-R model \cite{han2024xlavs}, whose architecture is mainly based on AV-HuBERT.
 Conversely, Li et al. \cite{li2023unified} compared multiple methods to fuse the audio and visual cues using a supervised AVSR architecture without relying on large-scale pretraining processes.
 Their experiments showed superior performance when concatenating both modalities along the temporal dimension, thus offering a robust approach to noisy scenarios that does not require forced alignment despite the modality mismatch in terms of sampling rate.

 \textbf{Our present work.} However, these studies were limited to how the audio-visual features should be fused to maximize the performance of a fixed unified encoder, which was not modified or adapted to the different nature and intrinsic characteristics of each modality.
 Unlike prior research, our proposed method focused on the tailored design of the optimal cross-modal encoder architecture for parameter-efficiency AVSR by leveraging the interpretability and flexibility of the Branchformer encoder \cite{peng2022branchformer}.
-Furthermore, we show the effectiveness of our proposed method through extensive experiments in two different languages and a wide range of data conditions.
+Furthermore, we show the effectiveness of our proposed method through extensive experiments in two different languages and a wide range of data conditions, even when estimated with a moderate amount of training data.